pazdror/wizo_schedules/README.md

 # Wizo Schedules

 A script to convert CSV formatted schedule to a series of nice looking and easy to use PDFs

+Windows executable creation credit to @omerlh: https://github.com/omerlh/py-exe-example
+## For windows:
+Download and run latest `main.exe`

+## For Linux:
-## Installation:
+### Installation:
 1. Make sure you have python installed
 2. Clone the project or download all the files
 3. from the main directory run: